 - M. Affiliation Agreements

-- Per UC Davis PPM 210-05, affiliation agreements are agreements between UC Davis and another accredited academic institution under which one party agrees to furnish education, training, or clinical experience that is integral to a specific institutional academic degree or course objective but is not available at the student’s home institution.
-Business Contracts completes all non-UC Davis Health/School of Medicine/School of Nursing affiliation agreements.
-Affiliation agreement should not be confused with fellowship agreements, which are processed through Graduate Studies.
+- Per UC Davis PPM 210-05, affiliation agreements are agreements between UC Davis and another accredited academic institution under which one party agrees to furnish education, training, or clinical experience that is integral to a specific institutional academic degree or course objective, but is not available at the student’s home institution.
+Business & Revenue Contracts completes all non-UC Davis Health/School of Medicine/School of Nursing affiliation agreements.
+Affiliation agreements should not be confused with fellowship agreements, which are processed through Graduate Studies.

 - N. Training (non-academic affiliation)

-- These types of agreements are for UC Davis students and staff to study elsewhere or for non-university individuals to study at UC Davis.
+- These types of agreements are for UC Davis students and staff to study elsewhere (outside of UC Davis), or for non-university individuals to study at UC Davis.

 - O. Animal Loan, Lease, Boarding, and Special Uses Agreements